 Itemized CFC Deductions

-If the total deducted for your CFC pledge recipient per pay period doesn’t exceed $250, enter your annual total on Schedule A, Line 11.
+If the total deducted for your CFC pledge recipient per pay period doesn’t exceed $250 and you itemize, enter your annual total on Schedule A, Line 11.
 Keep your pledge form and final pay stub with your copy of your annual tax return.